-Three days later the Angolans attacked again, 40 UNITA were killed together 200 Angolans, but there was also the first real armored vehicles’s battle of the war.
+Three days later the Angolans attacked again, 40 UNITA were killed together 200 Angolans, but there was also the first real armoured vehicles’s battle of the war.

-The T-55 tanks faced the Ratel, fast but with less armor and main gun.
+The tanks T-55 faced the Ratel, fast but with less armour and main gun.

 5 T-55 were destroyed together 3 Ratel, the South African suffered 8 dead and 4 wounded.

 In that battle the Ratel proved to be able of encircle the T-55, but they had to hit many time a tank with their 90mm and was enough a single T-55’s shell of 100mm to destroy a Ratel.